turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/ERC20_token_transfer_to_ETH_address.md

 description: Teaching how to Transfer ERC-20 tokens from C-chain to ETH address
 ---

+# Transfer ERC-20 tokens from the C-chain of your AVAX wallet to an ETH address \(Metamask, for example\)

 ## About the author

 This tutorial was created by [Seongwoo Oh](https://github.com/blackwidoq).
 He is a student and an Avalanche novice.

-# Transfer ERC-20 tokens from the C-chain of your AVAX wallet to an ETH address \(Metamask, for example\)
+##Introduction

-In this tutorial, we are going to learn how to programmatically transfer ERC-20 tokens from the C-chain to an ETH wallet.
+Continuing the theme of transfers of tokens, in this tutorial, we are going to learn how to programmatically transfer ERC-20 tokens from the C-chain to an ETH wallet.

 Simply put, ERC-20 tokens are the tokens that meet the technical standards of the Ethereum blockchain.
 So, they natively reside on the Ethereum blockchain.
 Thanks to the C-chain's full Ethereum compatibility, one can transfer ERC-20 token using the Avalanche-Ethereum bridge, which can be found [here](https://aeb.xyz/#/transfer).